poshsecurity/AzureAutomationDSC-CommonModules/contributing.md

 * **Bugs should be actionable**, that is, something that can be fixed as part of this project.
 Issues with Windows, .Net or PowerShell might not be solvable within this project.
 * **Use a clear descriptive title** for the issue that describes the issue.
 * **Describe the exact steps to reproduce the issue** and include as many details as possible.
 People often leave things out as they think they might not be important, but every little detail counts!
 When listing what steps or commands you executed, **don't just say what you did, try to explain how you did it**.
 Be as detailed as possible, it is safe to say that more is usually better.
 * **Provide specific examples**, include specific steps you have taken, link to files or other copy/pastable snippets.
-If you are providing snippets of code, ensure you use Markdown Code Blocks. <>TODO: link<> If you can, provide the exact steps/code you were executing when the issue happened.
+If you are providing snippets of code, ensure you use Markdown Code Blocks.
+If you can, provide the exact steps/code you were executing when the issue happened.
 * **PowerShell Transcripts can be extremely useful** so please include those where possible.
 You can start a transcript with ```Start-Transcript``` and end it with ```Stop-Transcript```.
 * **Screenshots and Gifs** can also be extemely useful, however transcripts are preferred.
 * **If there is private/confidential information**, feel free to remove that from any logs/transcripts/images, but remember to highlight where you have done so.